Penalized Projected Kernel Calibration for Computer Models: Introduction

 \section{Introduction}

-Computer models or simulators are increasingly used to reproduce the behavior of complex systems in physics, engineering and human processes.
-Computer models usually involve model parameters that cannot be determined or observed in the physical processes.
-The input values of these model parameters can significantly affect the accuracy and usefulness of the computer outputs.
+Computer models, or simulators, are increasingly used to reproduce the behavior of complex systems in physics, engineering and human processes.
+Computer models usually involve model parameters that cannot be determined, or observed in the physical processes.
+The input values of these model parameters may significantly affect the accuracy and usefulness of the simulations' outputs.
 When physical observations are available, one can adjust the computer model parameters so that the computer outputs match the physical data.
-This activity is called the \emph{calibration} of computer models and these model parameters are called \emph{calibration parameters}.
+This stage is called the \emph{calibration} of computer models, and the parameters are usually referred to as \emph{calibration parameters}.

-The celebrated bayesian calibration method by Kennedy and O'Hagan \cite{kennedy2001bayesian} is one of the major and widely used approaches for the calibration of computer models.
-We refer to \cite{kennedy2001bayesian} to give more details about computer model calibration.
-Assume the set of design points for the physical experiments is $\bm X=\{\bm{x}_1,\ldots,\bm x_{n}\}$, where $\bm x=(x_1,\ldots,x_d)^{T}\in \Omega\subset \bm R^d$ and the set of corresponding physical observations is $\bm{Y}=(y_1,\ldots,y_n)^{T}$.
-The boldface notation will be used for matrices and vectors whose size depends on $n$ and the superscript $T$ represents transpose.
+The celebrated Bayesian calibration method of Kennedy and O'Hagan \cite{kennedy2001bayesian} is one of the most widely used approaches for the calibration of computer models.
+We refer to \cite{kennedy2001bayesian} for more details about computer model calibration.

+{Let us denote the input domain of the physical experiments by $\Omega$, which is assumed to be a convex and compact subset of {$\mathbb R^d$.}} Let $\bm X=\{\bm{x}_1, \ldots,\bm x_{n}\}\subseteq\Omega $ be the set of design points for the physical experiments and $\bm{Y}=(y_1,\ldots,y_n)^{T}$ the corresponding physical responses.
+Throughout the paper, we denote matrices and vectors by bold symbols, with the superscript $T$ indicating transposition.
 Suppose the physical experimental observation is generated by